twurple/twurple/docs/twitch/upgrading/v1-to-v2.md

 ## Handle {@TwitchClient#withCredentials} now returning a Promise and having an additional argument

-The {@StaticAuthProvider} that is created when you use @{TwitchClient#withCredentials} now throws when any scopes are requested that are not initially passed to it.
+The {@StaticAuthProvider} that is created when you use {@TwitchClient#withCredentials} now throws when any scopes are requested that are not initially passed to it.

 Because of that, a new parameter was added to {@TwitchClient#withCredentials} that determines the initial scopes.